yanzhen4/yanzhen4.github.io/_pages/about.md

 2023-05-16 A paper on Full-Text Scientific Paper Classification was accepted by KDD 2023!
 The acceptance rate is 22.1% (313/1416).

-2023-02-04  Prof.Jiawei Han had accepted me as an undergraduate Research Assistant in Data Minign Group!
+2023-02-04  Prof.Jiawei Han had accepted me as an undergraduate Research Assistant in Data Mining Group!